Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 He did chores.
 The couch didn’t fit through the door except if he turned it a very weird way, but it wasn’t heavy at all so mostly, it was like one of those fun puzzle-toys Professor had given him, where you had to pull the two things apart without breaking them.
 She gave him a kiss on the cheek as thanks, he went to go give mun-ee for more food, did some other things…

-It was nearly sunset when he reported in at the “base,” with its metal fences and serious guards.
+It was nearly sunset when he reported in at the "base," with its metal fences and serious guards.
 The base had its own jump array, built underground near the HEAT’s training room and barracks.
 Wild, Frasier, Rees, Tooko and Coombes were already there, and Coombes’ grim face told Ferd that fun times were over, for now.

-“Mission?”
+"Mission?"
 Ferd asked him.

-“Yup.”
+"Yup."
 Coombes nodded.
-“Hope you enjoyed leave.”
+"Hope you enjoyed leave."

-“Easy to get fat and lazy having so much fun.”
+"Easy to get fat and lazy having so much fun."

 Coombes chuckled.
-“Y’ain’t wrong.
-Your guys should be comin’ through any second--”
+"Y’ain’t wrong.
+Your guys should be comin’ through any second--"

 There was the feeling of a heavy thump through the floor, and Wild laughed.
-“Good timing.”
+"Good timing."

 Ferd hooted appreciatively, and stepped out of the way for the door to open.
 The air around Nomuk, Tumik, and Genn tasted of *home* as they shouldered the doors open and bounced through, slamming straight into Ferd in a coordinated tackle.